 Why should I do a STEP or an AEA paper?

-Students planning on entering any of our degrees are strongly encouraged to take a STEP paper or an AEA paper, for reasons quite separate from our conditional offers.
+Students planning on entering any of our degrees are strongly encouraged to take a STEP, TMUA or AEA papers, for reasons quite separate from our conditional offers.
 Mathematics at university is more complex and rigorous than mathematics in most schools.
 Any time that you spend preparing for such papers will help you with this transition.
 At the same time, after having practiced these harder questions, you should feel even more confident in answering standard A-level questions, thereby boosting your A-level performance.
-Last but not least, if you do very well on one or more of the STEP papers you may receive a Warwick Statistics Undergraduate Entrance Prize.
+Last but not least, if you do very well on a STEP or TMUA paper you may receive a reduced offer or even the Warwick Statistics Undergraduate Entrance Prize.

-What is an AEA paper and how can I prepare for it?
+What is a STEP, TMUA or an AEA paper, and how can I prepare for it?

 What is the recommended preparatory reading?